Posts Tagged ‘Nowruz’

 Many religious historians believe that Zoroastrianism is the oldest of the revealed world-religions, and that it may have influenced humankind, directly and indirectly, more than any other single faith; that it has influenced the major Asian religions, and that many beliefs of the Jewish, Christian and Muslim monotheistic religions were derived from Zoroastrianism.

 Zoroastrianism teaches that Life’s purpose is to renew the world; to help the world progress towards perfection.
-And, that Happiness in Life comes to those who work for the happiness of others.
+And, that Happiness in Life comes to those who live for the happiness of others.

 Key Zoroastrian tenets are:

-If like countless others you are inspired to help the world through infinite opportunities for transformative blessings for everyone everywhere enhanced by this auspicious equinox Earth life cycle, it is important to remember that such blessings are not automatic but depend on our loving thoughts, words and deeds.
-The principle was succinctly stated by Indian sage Sri Ramakrishna Paramahamsa, who reminds us that:
+If like countless others you are inspired to help the world through infinite opportunities for transformative blessings for everyone everywhere enhanced by this auspicious equinox earth-life cycle, it is important to remember that such blessings are not automatic but depend on our loving thoughts, words and deeds.
+The principle was succinctly stated by 19th Century Indian holy man Sri Ramakrishna Paramahamsa, who reminds us that:

 “The winds of grace are always blowing, but you have to raise the sail.”